 AV 302.
-Commercial Flight Instruction.
+COMMERCIAL FLIGHT INSTRUCTION.

 A course designed to improve pilot skills in flight at critically slow airspeeds, in take-off and land under normal and abnormal conditions, in maximum performance of maneuvers that include chandelles, lazy eights, steep power turns, steep spirals, emergencies, canyon turns, on-pylon eights, precision landings, and advanced operations of airplane equipment and procedures.
 Course is completed when the commercial certificate has been granted.
-(50 hours of flight time are required).
+(50 hours of flight time are required) Four semester hours credit.